 - This is a good update from the KJV, very faithful to its translation and flow.
 It was introduced with the NT in 1979 and the whole Bible in ’82, strongly influenced by conservative Baptists needing a reasonable option to the KJV.
 The Translators are generally a significantly biblical group similar to the NAS, there are a few with roots in schools that I would wonder about.

-- The translation uses the KJV’s 1611 Textus Receptus (Byzantine Greek) as its primary source, and basically does not make reference to more authoritative and accepted Alexandrian Greek texts of the last two centuries.
-To the translation’s credit, there are substantial footnotes referencing other important sources.
+- The translation uses the KJV’s 1611 Textus Receptus (Byzantine Greek) as its primary source, and basically does not refer to more authoritative and accepted manuscript resources.
+To the translation’s credit, there are substantial footnotes referencing these important sources.

-- The translation is committed to being literal.
-Its commitment to being faithful to the KJV & the TR cause the NKJV to occasionally fall behind the NAS in comparison for best literal translation.
+- Although the translation is committed to being literal, its commitment to being faithful to the KJV & the TR cause the NKJV to occasionally fall behind the NAS in comparison for best representation of the original text.
 There are also occasions where the KJV rendering is unnecessarily retained.
 One simple example: In Romans 1:5 the NKJV has “obedience to the faith” instead of “obedience of faith”.

 - English Standard Version (ESV)

-- Intro – Words and phrases themselves grow out of the Tyndale-King James legacy, and most recently out of the RSV, with the 1971 RSV text providing the starting point.
-That by itself is a sobering issue, considering that the RSV is a product of the liberal National Council of Churches, used by liberal churches nationwide to this day.
+- According to the Translators Introduction, the words and phrases themselves grow out of the Tyndale-King James legacy, and most recently out of the RSV, with the 1971 RSV text providing the starting point.
+That by itself is a sobering (really disqualifying) issue , considering that the RSV is a product of the liberal National Council of Churches, used by liberal churches nationwide to this day.
 A possible fatal flaw.

-- Because of Grudem, et.al.’s affinity with the translation, along with the major marketing effort that has been occurring ongoing, the reformed Christian community has embraced the ESV as their “badge of honor” – if you’re reformed, you “have” to be carrying an ESV.
+- Because of Grudem, et.al.’s affinity with the translation, along with the major marketing effort that has been occurring ongoing, the reformed Christian community has embraced the ESV as their “badge of honor” – if you’re Reformed, it is the translation of choice.
 What confuses me is when large groups of clearly non-reformed Bible-believing groups don’t see that alignment and choose to “jump on the bandwagon” as well.